llbranco/llbranco/README.md

 One of the few things you can choose is your operating system, and in the case of Linux, how it behaves.
 And even that is being taken away from us.

+.

+I fully support operating systems (or fw, distros) that haven't implemented AGE VERIFICATION it, and especially those that **NEVER WILL**.

+to see the Heroes A.K.A.
+[Operating Systems Not Implementing Age Verification, click here](https://github.com/BryanLunduke/DoesItAgeVerify)

+.

 and even though my projects are small and little accessed, I'm thinking about leaving here because I don't want to push on you what I'm denying to myself.
 Hope you understand.